danielletkelly/just-for-me-please/poetry.md

 2/4/2018 So, obviously didn't write a poem yesterday.
 In other words, I have literally already failed the challenge.
 But oh well, every day is a new start (as my mother would say).
 So I'm going to write a poem now.

+9/4/2018 Soooo I guess I'm failing miserably at this whole "a poem a day" challenge lol.
+Oops.
+In my defense, I have been busy.
+But to be fair, I am also just lazy and uninspired.
+For today's poem(s) I will maybe use a pinterest prompt.

 ----
 **No Name**